kkemple/scienceandmathematics.com/src/content/posts/simulation-horizons-constraints-and-the-emergence-of-strategic-agency.md

 The distinction matters because economics and biology both reach for optimization language to compress behavior into a single object.
 But optimization hides a structural split: some systems move toward better conditions, while others change the conditions themselves.
 A migrating herd follows food gradients.
 A central bank reshapes the constraint topology.
 Both can be described as "optimizing," yet only one exhibits strategic agency in any meaningful sense.

 This note sketches a boundary condition for that transition.
 The claim is not that game theory is wrong—it is that game theory is conditional.
 A system can only behave strategically when it can afford to model counterfactual futures and has enough authority to convert those models into world-editing actions.
 Below that threshold, what looks like optimization is often just motion along a constraint field.

+Academically, the same boundary shows up in several nearby literatures.
+In control, it is the distinction between **receding-horizon control** (model predictive control) and myopic or saturated feedback: strategy requires a long enough lookahead to justify costly intervention.[^1] In economics, it aligns with **bounded rationality** (limited feasible computation) and **rational inattention** (limited feasible information processing), both of which turn foresight into a resource allocation problem.[^2][^3] In networked systems, “authority” corresponds to whether interventions can actually reach the relevant degrees of freedom—captured in the language of controllability and structural reachability.[^4]

 ## The Gradient–Game Distinction